-Accommodation advice is offered by BIMM Institute Berlin's Student Wellbeing Team.
-We have partnerships with several to assist you and answer any questions you may have.
-If you find you have questions this guide, then please contact the Student Wellbeing Team:
+Accommodation advice is offered by BIMM University Berlin's Student Wellbeing Team.
+We have partnerships with several accommodation providers, who will be happy to assist you and answer any questions you may have.
+If you find you have questions about your finances which aren't answered in this guide, then please contact the Student Wellbeing Team: